jhu-ip/cs220-summer22/assign/final.md

 ### Functions and expressions

-The mathematical functions specified by `Function` directives are of the form *y*=*expr*, where *expr* is a *prefix expression*.
+The mathematical functions specified by `Function` directives have the meaning *y*=*expr*, where *expr* is a *prefix expression*.
 Prefix expressions have one of the following forms: